 Federal law and guidance on this subject should be reviewed together with this section.

 Author: Leanne Coffman, The Safety Training Solution LLC

 - Tennessee has reporting requirements that cover diseases and medical conditions that may impact public health.
 See Reporting Infectious Diseases.

 - Tennessee is one of several states that have stricter requirements for employee exposures to hazardous chemicals than federal OSHA.
 See Toxic Chemical Exposures.

-- Tennessee's Non-Smoker Protection Act prohibits smoking in most enclosed places, including public areas and private workplaces.
+- Tennessee's Non-Smoker Protection Act prohibits smoking in most enclosed places, including workplaces.
 See Smoking at Work.